 Theres a need for a sailplan that can cope with winds ranging from calms to gales.
 Perhaps a fixed foil for a rig and sailplan is a better alternative.
 In 25 knots of wind or more, the boat would heel over like a Mola Mola (Ocean Sun Fish) taking a nap and scoot along with the current.
 Whatever the design, electrical energy will be a limiting variable and the design challenges include the complexity of reefing and the challenge of steering in oceanic conditions.

 If all this sounds too far-fetched to be entering the mainstream soon, think again.
-In a month or so, B&G will roll out its new Hydra 5000 MFD instruments that put start-line decision making in a black box.
-Not only will the display graphically show the favored side of the start line, but it will give the number of boat lengths one side is favored over the other.
+B&G has rolled out instruments that put start-line decision making in a black box.
+Not only does the display graphically show the favored side of the start line, but it gives the number of boat lengths one side is favored over the other.
 Information such as time to the line, a graphic display of the currents set and drift, and a full array of wind data is all in plain sight.
 How long will it be before auto tacks and pressure-sensor sail trimming enter the fray?

 The University of Rhode Island (URI) recently launched a 36-foot catamaran sans rig that will head to sea for a month at a time measuring major currents and doing other physical oceanography work.
 Dan Codiga, a URI research scientist who runs the project, sees autonomous operation as a cost-effective approach to vital data gathering.